 Reducing Pests

-When it comes to pests, one of the main principles of sustainable gardening is to use natural methods to keep them at bay.
-There are a few natural strategies you can use to reduce pests in your garden and keep your plants healthy and strong.
+One of the main principles of sustainable gardening is using natural methods to keep pests at bay.
+Here are a few natural strategies you can use to reduce pests in your garden and keep your plants healthy and strong.

 Natural Repellents